Below, you can download the widgets I've made (.kwgt files that can be used by KWGT directly) and adapt them to your needs.

 Text: $ts(mt, a, 3d)$

-"474" refers to the width of the bar; you can change this to whatever value suits you.
+474 refers to the final width of the bar; you can change this to whatever value suits you.

 Indicates current weather.
-There's a refresh button, and tapping the big weather icon opens a weather app, Forecastie in this case.
+There's a refresh button, and tapping the big weather icon opens a weather app (set to Forecastie, you'll likely want to change this).
 You can set refresh rates in Kustom's settings, but I also like to refresh manually when I'm about to go out.

-I like reading RSS feeds for their simplicity, and I end up opening any article that interests me in my browser, so I cut out the middle man (dedicated RSS application).
-This widget wgets an RSS feed of your choice and shows the title of one item.
+I prefer RSS feeds to websites, and I use a dedicated RSS application for most of my information intake - it, however, has no widget, so this widget wgets an RSS feed of your choice and shows the title of one item.
 There's buttons to page through the items in the feed, and tapping the title opens the article in your browser.